-It is considered that the proposal in its amended form is acceptable and therefore permission is recommended.
+It is therefore considered that the scheme as amended is acceptable and approval is recommended.

 This application has been considered in accordance with section 38 of the planning & compulsory purchase act 2004 and with Sections 66 and 72 of the Planning (Listed Buildings and Conservation Areas) Act 1990.